MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 ## Web Service Versions

-Every web service is versioned, which allows the user who published a service to roll back to an older version at any time.
+Every web service is versioned, which allows the user who published a service to roll back to an older version at any time as well as designate specific versions of a web service for production usage.

-We highly recommend that anyone in your organization creating web services use a consistent and meaningful versioning convention such as [semantic versioning](http://semver.org/).
-Versioning improves the release of services for service publishers and makes it easier for consumers to identify the services they are calling.
+We highly recommend that everyone in your organization who is publishing web services use a consistent and meaningful versioning convention such as [semantic versioning](http://semver.org/).
+Versioning improves the release of services for service contributors and owners, and makes it easier for service consumers to identify the services they are calling.

-If you do not provide one, a Globally Unique Identifier (GUID) is automatically used as a version.
-But a GUID version number is not easy to remember for those consuming your services.
+If you do not provide a version number when publishing, a Globally Unique Identifier (GUID) is automatically used as a version.
+But that GUID version number is not easy to remember for those consuming your services.
 Since the GUID is not a meaningful version number, the intention is allow the user publishing the service to treat the service as a <i>development</i> version (seen only by the author) until it is ready to be promoted and shared.
 From there, a more meaningful version number can be chosen during service publishing to represent a stable release.
 <!--
 @@ TESTING
 testing is done by publishing in your dev sandbox without a version and consuming in R to see that it matches what you developed locally.
 You can use the functions to update and using package functions and eventually when satisfied you can publish with a version for consumption by others.
 -->
-## Publish and management functions
+## Publish and manage in R

 <a name="publishService"></a>
 ### Publish web services